Companies Using GetResponse

 What Industries Use GetResponse the Most?

-Advertising Services leads at 6.67% of GetResponse's enriched customer base, followed by Professional Training and Coaching (6.09%) and Business Consulting and Services (5.98%).
-This top-three tells a clear story: GetResponse's core users are marketers, coaches, and consultants who run email-driven businesses.
-Software Development (3.59%) and Wellness/Fitness (3.47%) add further weight to the knowledge-commerce and online coaching profile.
+Business Consulting and Services leads at 5.9% of GetResponse's enriched customer base, followed by Professional Training and Coaching (5.02%) and Retail (4.38%), with Advertising Services just behind at 4.35%.
+That mix tells a clear story: GetResponse's core users are consultants, coaches, and marketers who run email-driven businesses.
+IT Services (3.3%) and Wellness and Fitness (3.15%) add further weight to the knowledge-commerce and online coaching profile.

-Digital marketing agencies using GetResponse make up the platform's largest single vertical at 6.67% of enriched companies.
-Online course creators and coaches on GetResponse account for another 6.09%, drawn to the platform's webinar hosting and conversion funnel features.
-Business consultants using GetResponse round out the top three at 5.98%, showing that the platform's sweet spot is service-based businesses that rely on email lists and automated nurture sequences to generate leads.
+Business consultants using GetResponse make up the platform's largest single vertical at 5.9% of enriched companies.
+Online course creators and coaches on GetResponse account for another 5.02%, drawn to the platform's webinar hosting and conversion funnel features.
+Retail brands using GetResponse sit third at 4.38%, and digital marketing agencies fourth at 4.35%, showing that the platform's sweet spot is service-based businesses that rely on email lists and automated nurture sequences to generate leads.

 GetResponse Alternatives & Competitors